Anmol007/Anmol007.github.io/_posts/2018-10-21-quora-answer.md

----
+﻿---
 layout: post
 title: A Quora answer: my two cents
-image: /img/second_profile_.jpg
+#image: /img/second_profile_.jpg
 bigimg: /img/bits_aerial.jpeg
 share-img: "/img/bits_aerial.jpeg"
 ---
 I love quotes and many have shaped how I think, how I respond to situations and most importantly how I find happiness within.
 I stumbled upon the following Quora answer which serves the purpose of a quote too:

->What are some good pieces of advice that most college students are not ever likely to hear? </br>
+> What are some good pieces of advice that most college students are not ever likely to hear?
-*Don't be proud of your college.
+> *Don't be proud of your college.
 Make your college proud to have you.*
-</br>-Answered by Debarghya Das (as of Oct.
+> -Answered by Debarghya Das (as of Oct.
 2018, he works at Google)
+>

 It a very precise answer and many students who come from good colleges can relate to what Debarghya is trying to say.
 Almost all BITSians (including me) at one point or the other had this feeling when we entered BITS Pilani, a Tier 1 college in India, that "this is it".
 But sooner *some* realized that its not entirely upto the college to get a high paying job for you, pay your tuition loan or make you a fantastic artist/engineer/leader/XYZ person.
 The sooner that realization comes the better.
 I am very fortunate to have studied at BITS Pilani not because its a Tier 1 college but because I got a five year wonderful lifetime experience.
 * I met some fantastic folks of my same age,